 Step 2: Identify People to Interview

-Start with lists of people you already know: Career Services staff members, friends, relatives, LinkedIn contacts, fellow students, faculty, present or former coworkers, supervisors and neighbors.
-Also try the yellow pages, professional organizations, organizational directories and public speakers.
+Start with lists of people you already know: Career & Professional Development staff members, friends, relatives, LinkedIn contacts, fellow students, faculty, present or former coworkers, supervisors and neighbors.
+Also try LinkedIn groups, professional organizations, organizational directories and public speakers.
 Consider emailing an organization and requesting a contact name by job title.
 Use your network to help you connect with other professionals.

 Step 3: Arrange the Interview